rundtjan/Serverless-data-parser-tool-for-project-proposals/documentation/Parsa-instructions.md

 - Slack Bot User OAuth token
 - FOR SERVERLESS VERSION aka the MVP aka the Main-branch implementation you need also an AWS account (tbd more precisely how to use and cofigure at some point)

-If you want to send data to HubSpot CRM you will also need:
+If you want to send or receive data to/from HubSpot CRM you will also need:
 - An HubSpot environment and/or account
 - An HubSpot API key for the environment